AGD Interactive: History

-Founded in 2001 by Britney K. Brimhall and Christopher T. Warren as Tierra Entertainment, the group is best known for their remakes of the popular King's Quest games.
+The Company was founded in 2001 by Britney K. Brimhall and Christopher T. Warren as Tierra Entertainment.
+It is best known for its remakes of the popular King's Quest games.
 AGD Interactive uses Adventure Game Studio to create their games.

-On December 10, 2003, they stopped using the name Tierra Entertainment and started referring to themselves as AGD Interactive (AGD stands for Anonymous Game Developer).
-Subsequently, in their games, the two lead designers (the two founders of AGD Interactive, that is) are credited as "Anonymous Game Designer #1" (Britney K. Brimhall) and "Anonymous Game Developer #2" (Christopher T. Warren).
-Actual anonymity is not implied; details on the team are provided online.
+On December 10, 2003, they ceased using the name Tierra Entertainment and began referring to themselves as AGD Interactive (AGD stands for Anonymous Game Developer).
+Subsequently, the two lead designers are credited as "Anonymous Game Designer #1" (Britney K. Brimhall) and "Anonymous Game Developer #2" (Christopher T. Warren).
+Information about the team can be found on their website.

 They have also formed a commercial company, Himalaya Studios, which will focus on creating original, point-and-click adventure games with high-resolution graphics.

 Released games

 King's Quest I Remake

 AGDI's first release was a critically acclaimed point-and-click remake of King's Quest I: Quest for the Crown, released for download free of charge on August 8, 2001.
 This remake is known as King's Quest I VGA.
 In the month of its initial release, sales of Sierra's official King's Quest VIII: The Mask of Eternity skyrocketed.
 On January 17, 2009, AGDI released version 4.0 of the game, which, among other improvements, included enhanced backgrounds, the addition of narration vocals, and a new optional feature that can remove the walking dead situations which previously could have caused the game to become impossible to complete.